 “Love Never Fails”?—or “Love Never Shuns”

 Ironically, from May 18-20, 2019, Jehovah’s Witnesses held a District Convention in San Diego with the theme of “Love Never Fails”.
 What made the Jehovah’s Witnesses group so agitated at this convention was the airplane flying an apostate banner with the message, “Love Never Shuns”.
-No wonder they want us dead.
-The banner really shows up their hypocrisy, doesn’t it—proclaiming love while turning off their hearts and shunning beloved family members?
+That made me wonder whether it is why they want us dead.
+The banner really shows up their hypocrisy, doesn’t it — proclaiming love while turning off their hearts and shunning beloved family members?
 Their works belie their claim of love.
 Especially considering the Jehovah’s Witnesses have the secret desire to “kill the apostates” does their declaration of love make no sense.

 Follow on Twitter: @_phoenixoffaith Copyright © 2019.